jdoleary/Spellmasons/docs/TasksCurrent.md

 - (M) SFX
 - (E) Master music
 - (M) Tutorial
-- (M) Hoise spells?
+- (M) Hoist spells?
 ------
-- Bug: regular Image.syncronize doesn't work with animations.
-- Bug: unit animation stops after unit nsync?
+- Bug: When trap triggers, spell effect is left behind as unit keeps moving through it
 - Content: AOE clone should work for pickups
 - Bug: Clone doesn't show cloned units until they move cause they spawn right on top of each other
 - Bug: clear tooltip on enter portal?? not sure if necessary, tooltip remained while I was manually calling initLevel